ayvasoftware/ayvajs/tutorials/motion-api-value-providers.md

 All moves take a finite amount of steps.
 Ayva determines how many steps a given move will take based on the duration of the move and the frequency of updates (as specified in the <a href="./tutorial-configuration.html#custom-configuration" target="_blank">configuration</a>).
 A value provider allows you to, well, _provide the value_ for an axis at a given step. 😊

 It is nothing more than a function that takes parameters describing the current step—as well as the movement overall—and returns what the value should be.
 When paired with a target value and speed (or duration), a value provider can be used as a _ramp_ function that describes the shape of the motion towards a target.
-A value provider can also simply provide a value without regard to a target value.
+A value provider may also simply provide a value without regard to a target value.
 Both scenarios are covered in the following sections.

 ### Ramp